hmps/ng-classy/README.md

 We don't care about angular module dependencies.
 ES6 handles dependencies for us.

 Let's just make everything that's imported be put onto one global angular module.
-This makes it so only what we explicitly load via ES6 imports is loaded by angular, so we're still test-friendly.
+Only what we explicitly load via ES6 imports will be loaded by Angular.

-Also, it's very common that we want a state with some parameters to map to a component with attribute bindings.
-So let's make that really easy.
+Lastly, we almost always want our states with some parameters to map to a component with attribute bindings.
+So let's make that built-in.

 ```js
 // Importing these causes them to implicitly be defined as dependencies on our angular module.